3BioCompBio/DDGb_bias/README.md

-# Supplementary Data:
-# Quantification of biases in predictions of protein-protein binding affinity change upon mutations
+# Supplementary Data: Quantification of biases in predictions of protein-protein binding affinity change upon mutations

 ## (1) Description
 Here are all the Supplementary Data related to the paper [1].

 Authors: Matsvei Tsishyn, Fabrizio Pucci and Marianne Rooman.
 Université Libre de Bruxelles, 3BIO-CompBio, Computational Biology and Bioinformatics.

 ## (2) Conventions and units
 - All energy values are in kcal/mol and all temperature values are in K.
 - We use the convention that destabilizing mutations have positive ΔΔGb values.
-- Separator in all `.csv` files is '`;`' and missing values are marked as '`XXX`'.
+- Separator in all `.csv` files is ';' and missing values are marked as 'XXX'.
-- When a `.csv` cell's property represent a list, the elements are separated by '`,`'.
+- When a `.csv` cell's property represent a list, the elements are separated by ','.

 ## (3) Content
 For additional information and precisions, each data-folder contains its own `README.md`.

 ### (3.1) Datasets
 All mutations dataset referenced in the paper and all generated subsets are uniformed in the same syntax and can be found in `./datasets/`.
 All additionally computed mutation's properties are also added to those files.

 ### (3.2) Predictors' main training datasets